danman01/ebook-book-template/chapter03-hadoop_and_spark.md

 Spark is able to contribute, via YARN, to Hadoop-based jobs.
 In particular, Spark’s machine learning module delivers capabilities not easily exploited in Hadoop without the use of Spark.
 Spark’s original design goal, to enable rapid in-memory processing of sizeable data volumes, also remains an important contribution to the capabilities of a Hadoop cluster.

-In certain circumstances, Spark’s SQL capabilities, streaming capabilities (otherwise available to Hadoop through Storm, for example) and graph processing capabilities (otherwise available to Hadoop through Neo4J or Giraph) may also prove to be of value.
+In certain circumstances, Spark’s SQL capabilities, streaming capabilities (otherwise available to Hadoop through Storm, for example) and graph processing capabilities (otherwise available to Hadoop through Neo4J or Giraph) may also prove to be of value in enterprise use cases.

-## Planning the coexistence of Spark and Hadoop

-As discussed earlier, Spark can run on its own.
-It is more commonly deployed as part of a cluster, managed by Mesos or (more often) the YARN resource manager within Hadoop.

-**this section needs to be spruced up since we are not linking out to the spark site** Issues to consider in specifying hardware for the cluster on which Spark will run will be covered later in this book.
-Key points include:
-* Run Spark as close to the cluster’s storage nodes as possible;
-* Allocate local storage as well, ideally 4-8 disks per node;
-* Ensure that nodes are connected with network speeds of 10 Gigabits or more, to minimize latency;
-* Allocate no more than 75% of available RAM to Spark, leaving the rest for the operating system and the cache.